A quick and easy recipe for pickled chillies. They also make great gifts!

 Where I live, chillies are sold in rather large packets and I often end up freezing most of the packet to prevent any wastage.
 But pickling them is a great alternative to freezing, plus they look so pretty in their glass jars 🙂Print

-- 150g green and red chillies
+- 150 g (5 oz) green and red chillies

 - 1 tablespoon sea salt

-- 2½ tablespoons icing sugar
+- 2 1/2 tablespoons icing sugar (powdered sugar)